ryanfitton/ansible-playbooks-home-servers/README.md

 admin
 965dd90396768a54c404e1ebafb2f9f8

-See password in docs:
+See Docker logs, you can find the password in the logs:
-docker logs frigate
+`sudo docker logs frigate`

+To update, login to the container via SSH:
+  Stop:
+  `sudo docker stop frigate`

+  Pull down the latest version:
+  `sudo docker pull ghcr.io/blakeblackshear/frigate:stable`

+  Then re-run the the commissioning:
+  `ansible-playbook playbooks/nvr-server/commissioning.yaml -i inventory.yaml`

 Continuous recording:
 Uses around 170GB per day